 At the end of each year, if stocks (Bucket #2) are at a new annual high, money is transferred from Bucket #2 to refill Bucket #1.
 The discipline to do this review each year and look to only move money from stocks when they are at a high are keys to proper asset-allocation.

 For risk-adverse clients, we recommend that five years of withdrawal money initially be placed in Bucket #1.
 Stocks, as represented by CCM’s Quality Growth Program, have always reached a new high within five years of refilling Bucket #1.
-Therefore, our low-risk clients have never been forced to turn a short-term “paper loss” into an actual loss of capital.
 For clients willing to accept a little more risk, we believe the allocation of just three or four years of withdrawal money to Bucket #1 to be appropriate.